-There are different types of Employment and Support Allowance (ESA).
-New-style ESA may be available if you have paid enough National Insurance, usually in the last 2 to 3 years.
-Most claims are now for new-style ESA but there are exceptions if, for example, you are severely disabled.
+You may be able to claim new-style ESA if you have paid enough National Insurance within the last 2 to 3 years.
+Most claims are now for new-style ESA.

-If your income and savings are low, you could get Universal Credit (see pages 36 to 42) at the same time or instead of new-style ESA.
-It is a good idea to speak to a welfare rights adviser about what is best for your situation.
+If your income and savings are low, you could get Universal Credit (see pages 37 to 43) at the same time or instead of new-style ESA.